-The Natioal Social Register (NSR) is raised using a scientifically approved method of Community-Based Targeting (CBT) mechanism.
+The National Social Register (NSR) is raised using a scientifically approved method of Community-Based Targeting (CBT) mechanism.
 The registry is developed through the various state governments of the Federation and the FCT.

-2) The Rapid Response Register (RRR): Due to the pandemic outbreak and the directive of Mr. President to further expand the National Social Register and the CCT, the Ministry designed the Rapid Response Register for COVID-19 Cash Transfer targeting 1 million Urban Poor.
-Employing cutting-edge technology, the Ministry, for the first time in our history, has established the framework for shock responsive social protection targeting the urban poor, using satellite remote sensing technology and paying beneficiaries through their bank accounts.
+- 2) The Rapid Response Register (RRR): Due to the pandemic outbreak and the directive of Mr. President to further expand the National Social Register and the CCT, the Ministry designed the Rapid Response Register for COVID-19 Cash Transfer targeting 1 million Urban Poor.
+Employing cutting-edge technology, the Ministry, for the first time in our history, has established the framework for shock responsive social protection targeting the urban poor, using satellite remote sensing technology and paying beneficiaries through their bank accounts. - 3) Household Uplifting Programme (HUP) is the Federal Government flagship Conditional Cash Transfer (CCT).
+The HUP-CCT is a deliberate intervention designed to provide access to targeted transfers to poor and vulnerable households under an expanded national social safety nets system. - i.
+The beneficiaries of the HUP-CCT are selected from the National Social Register of the poor and vulnerable citizens. - ii.
+Beneficiaries of the intervention benefit from monthly grants of N5,000 to smoothen consumption, stimulate demand and ensure survival directly in the household. - iii.
+Since inception, this operation has covered all the 36 states and the FCT. - iv.
+From the households in the NSR, a total of 2 million eligible PVHHs, across the country are enrolled into the CCT intervention and are benefiting from monthly N5,000 grant, as of November 2021.

-In addition, the Federal Government, in partnership with the World Bank, established the National Social Safety Nets Programmes (NASSP), which established, for the first time, the National Social Register of the poor and vulnerable households and individuals nationwide.
+In addition to these suites of programmes, the Federal Government, in partnership with the World Bank, established the National Social Safety Nets Programmes (NASSP), which established, for the first time, the National Social Register of the poor and vulnerable households and individuals nationwide.